HipSTR-Tool/HipSTR-tutorial/README.md

 ```
 ./HipSTR --bams      bams/ERR194147.bam,bams/ERR194160.bam,bams/ERR194161.bam,bams/SRR826427.bam,bams/SRR826428.bam,bams/SRR826448.bam,bams/SRR826463.bam,bams/SRR826465.bam,bams/SRR826467.bam,bams/SRR826469.bam,bams/SRR826471.bam,bams/SRR826473.bam
-         --fasta     fasta/
+         --fasta     fasta/all_chroms.fa
          --regions   regions.bed
          --str-vcf   trio.marshfield.no_snps.vcf.gz
          --log       trio.marshfield.no_snps.log
          --viz-out   trio.marshfield.no_snps.viz.gz
-         --min-reads 25 --def-stutter-model --read-qual-trim \#
+         --min-reads 25 --def-stutter-model
 ```
 This will generate a bgzipped VCF file (*trio.marshfield.no_snps.vcf.gz*) containing STR genotypes, as well as a compressed file (*trio.marshfield.no_snps.viz.gz*) we'll later use to visualize the results.
 On a standard CPU, this should take 2-3 minutes to run.
+We've opted to use the **--def-stutter-model** option as three samples is too few to accurately infer stutter models.

 ## Interpreting HipSTR's output
-To help understand HipSTR's output, lets examine the VCF information for STR named GATA27E01.
-If you recall from above, GATA27E01 has the following information our region file:
+To help understand HipSTR's output, lets examine the VCF information for the STR named GATA27E01.
+If you recall from above, GATA27E01 has the following information in our region file:

     chr1	13784267	13784306	4	10	GATA27E01